MaxMansfield/meetingsdk-integration-tester/README.md

 #### Fill out the config.toml

-Here, you can set any of the CLI options so that the bot has them available when it runs.
+Here, you can set any of the CLI options so that the app has them available when it runs.
 Start by adding your Client ID and Client Secret in the relevant fields.

 **At a minimum, you need to provide an Client ID and Client Secret along with information about the meeting you would like to join.**

 You can either provide a Join URL, or a Meeting ID and Password.

-## 4. Run the Bot
+## 4. Run the App

-Run the Docker container in order to build and run the bot
+Run the Docker container in order to build and run the app

 ```shell
 docker compose up